 The duration and intensity of study will depend entirely on your personal objectives: is it a hobby or a career path, full time or part time?
 With this in mind you will be able to decide what the benchmarks for your time with us are.

 There is no absolute point at which you finish training and become professional.
 Instead you will find that the balance between school and personal studio time gradually shifts as you take on commissions and projects.
 Suddenly you will find that you have too much demand and not enough time!

 Either way you will always find a supportive peer group and staff around you to help resolve some of the questions and uncertainties you may encounter.

 London Fine Art Studios is an independent organisation not accredited by a national scheme or affiliated to a university.
 For this reason we do not offer an official certification or qualification.

-Our focus is on providing the best possible training and support to our students: clear practical instruction and exposure to professional networks.
-The fact that we are endorsed by the de Laszlo Foundation amongst other galleries and museums is testament to the quality of the work we do.
+Our focus is on providing the best possible training and support to our students, clear practical instruction and exposure to professional networks.
+The fact that we are endorsed by the de Laszlo Foundation amongst other galleries and museums is testament to the quality of work we do.

 The atelier technique is an age-old tradition, artists like Sargent spent some of their most formative years in an atelier, learning alongside masters and developing their expertise through hard work and constant practice.
 You can read more about the atelier method and philosophy here.

 In an atelier the tutor will work alongside the students so that they can learn through observation and critiques.
 It also means that the tutor will apply practical skills to the particular challenges of the exercise rather than relying solely on theory.